 I know it's necessary to have a certain amount of fat in your diet, but occasionally I hear about "good fat" and "bad fat."
 What is the difference?
 Is that the same as saturated/unsaturated?
 What foods have "good fat"?
 Can I tell by looking at the nutrition label on a food product which kind of fat I'm eating?

-- Monounsaturated fat is found in olive oil, canola oil, peanut oil, and in most nuts and nut butters.
-It has been found to improve cholesterol levels, which can then reduce cardiovascular disease risk.
-There is also evidence that monounsaturated fats may benefit the insulin levels and control blood sugar for those with type 2 diabetes.
+- Monounsaturated fat is found in olive, canola, and peanut oil, avocados, nuts, and seeds.
+Studies show that it improves cholesterol levels, which can then reduce heart disease risk.
+There’s also evidence that monounsaturated fats may prevent insulin resistance and help control blood sugar for those with type 2 diabetes.

-Trans fats are manufactured by chemically altering oils to make them solid at room temperature — though some also occur naturally.
-In the past, trans fats were widely used in foods as a replacement for saturated fats.
-Then it was discovered that trans fat, in addition to raising LDL cholesterol (as saturated fat does) it also decreases the level of high-density lipoproteins (HDL), which is responsible for bringing the LDL to the liver for clearance out of the body.
-All companies are now required to list the amount of trans fats on the nutrition facts label.
-However, there’s a caveat: products containing half a gram or less of trans fat per serving are permitted to report zero grams of it on the nutrition facts label.
-However, even if the nutrition facts label reports no trans fats, the ingredients list can still indicate if any may be present.
-If you see the words "partially hydrogenated" or "hydrogenated" in front the word “oil,” the food probably has a small amount of trans fat.
-They can be found in fried foods, baked goods, prepackaged foods, creamer, and margarine to name a few.
+- Trans fats are created when hydrogen is added to vegetable oil.
+When this happens, it becomes solid at room temperature.
+It was discovered that trans fats raise LDL while lowering HDL, making these substances harmful for heart health.
+Because of this, the United States has banned the use of trans fats in food.
+Additionally, food manufacturing companies are required to list the amount of trans fats on the nutrition facts label.
+However, there’s a caveat: products containing half a gram or less of trans fat per serving are permitted to report zero grams on the nutrition facts label.
+That means, even if the label reports no trans fats, words such as "partially hydrogenated" or "hydrogenated" in front of the word “oil” on the ingredients list can still indicate if any may be present.
+These fats are typically found in fried foods, baked goods, and margarine to name a few.